nickbeau/ReleasedMethod/saleskit/proposal-template.md

 Describe the solution in terms the customer uses when choosing the solution.

 ## Implementation Plan
-Describe how the technology will be implemented in the customer environment.
+Describe how this technology will be implemented in the customer environment.

 ## Migration Plan
 If you are moving from legacy technology, describe how this process will occur.